huggingface/blog/deploy-deepfloydif-using-bentoml.md

 Before building the application, let’s briefly explore the key files within this directory:

-- `import_models.py`: Defines the models for each Stage.
+- `import_models.py`: Defines the models for each stage of the [`IFPipeline`](https://huggingface.co/docs/diffusers/api/pipelines/if).
 You use this file to download all the models to your local machine so that you can package them into a single Bento.
 - `requirements.txt`: Defines all the packages and dependencies required for this project.
 - `service.py`: Defines a BentoML Service, which contains three Runners created using the `to_runner` method and exposes an API for generating images.
 The API takes a JSON object as input (i.e. prompts and negative prompts) and returns an image as output by using a sequence of models.
 - `start-server.py`: Starts a BentoML HTTP server through the Service defined in `service.py` and creates a Gradio web interface for users to enter prompts to generate images.
 - `bentofile.yaml`: Defines the metadata of the Bento to be built, including the Service, Python packages, and models.

-To begin, we recommend you create a Virtual Environment for dependency isolation.
+We recommend you create a Virtual Environment for dependency isolation.
 For example, run the following command to activate `myenv`:

 ```
 python -m venv venv